Jean-Baptiste Kléber

-Kléber served in the Rhineland during the War of the First Coalition, and also suppressed the Vendée Revolt.
-He retired to private life in the peaceful interim after the Treaty of Campo Formio, but returned to military service to accompany Napoleon in the Egyptian Campaign in 1798–99.
-When Napoleon left Egypt to return to Paris, he appointed Kléber as commander of the French forces.
-He was assassinated by a student in Cairo in 1800.

-A trained architect, Kléber, in times of peace, designed a number of buildings.
+Serving in the Rhineland during the War of the First Coalition, he also suppressed the Vendée Revolt.
+Kléber retired to private life in the peaceful interim after the Treaty of Campo Formio, but returned to military service to accompany Napoleon in the French invasion of Egypt in 1798.
+As the invasion started to suffer setbacks, Napoleon returned to Paris in 1799 and appointed Kléber as commander of all French forces in Egypt.
+He was assassinated by Suleiman al-Halabi, a Syrian theology student, in Cairo in 1800.
+Kléber, in times of peace, designed a number of buildings.

-Biography

 Early career

-Kléber was born in Strasbourg, where his father worked as a master builder.
-He briefly engaged in 1769 in the 1st Hussar Regiment, but resigned to study, from 1770 to 1774, architecture, partly in Paris with Jean Chalgrin.
+Jean-Baptiste Kléber was born on 9 March 1753 in Strasbourg, in the province of Alsace, where his father worked as a master builder.
+In 1769, he enlisted in the French Royal Army's Bercheny's Hussar Regiment, but resigned in 1770 to study architecture for four years, part of which occurred in Paris with Jean-François Chalgrin.
 His opportune assistance to two German nobles in a tavern brawl obtained for him nomination to the military school of Munich.
-From this education, he obtained a commission in the Kaunitz regiment of the Imperial army, he took part in the War of the Bavarian Succession, but did not see major engagements, as he was stationed alternately in the garrisons of Mons, Mechelen, and Luxembourg in the Austrian Netherlands.
-He resigned his commission in 1783 on finding his humble birth hindered his chances for promotion.
+From this education, he obtained a commission in the Kaunitz Infantry Regiment Nr.
+38 of the Imperial Army of the Holy Roman Emperor.
+He took part in the War of the Bavarian Succession but did not see major engagements.
+He was stationed alternately in the garrisons of Mons, Mechelen, and Luxembourg in the Austrian Netherlands.
+Finding that his humble birth hindered his chances for promotion beyond that of an unterleutnant, he left the Austrian army in 1783 after serving seven years.

-On returning to France he received the appointment of inspector of public buildings at Belfort, where he studied fortification and military science.